-On this basis, Westerby was asked to review (amongst others) outstanding complaints involving Abana and if it wasn't prepared to change its position after taking account of the detailed reasons set out in the published decision, to explain why that was the case.
+On this basis, Westerby was asked to review (amongst others) outstanding complaints involving Abana - including Mr B's - and if it wasn't prepared to change its position after taking account of the detailed reasons set out in the published decision, to explain why that was the case.
 Westerby didn't change its position.